kytaets/FCSN/README.md

 # FCSN
-Fundamentals of Computer System Networks
+## Fundamentals of Computer System Networks
+To make it work, open files in the Cisco program